EdwinVW/pitstop/README.md

 - Invoicing
 - Notifications of customers

->The primary goal of this sample is to demonstrate several Web-Scale Architecture concepts like: Microservices, CQRS, Event Sourcing, Domain Driven Design (DDD), NoSQL.
+>The primary goal of this sample is to demonstrate several Web-Scale Architecture concepts like: Microservices, CQRS, Event Sourcing, Domain Driven Design (DDD), Eventual Consistency.

 ### Context Map
 I've created a context map (DDD) that describes the bounded contexts (domains) within the system and the relationships between them: